ApiBootstraper/ABRestClientBundle/README.md

 TPRestClientBundle
 =====================

-This Symfony2 Bundle is based on [educoder][pest] library for your Symfony project.
+This Symfony2 Bundle is based on [PEST](/educoder/pest) library for your Symfony project.

 Installation
 ------------